Planting a flag for a celestial oddity with irony to burn

 This didn’t bode well for the company’s latest venture, particularly since they were dealing with the kind of pop culture juggernaut that made zealots out of fans.
 Whenever a franchise achieves such cult status, advocates have a tendency to become rather precious, picky to the extent that even the most minute of variations is enough to spark outrage.
 Despite its often desperate array of colourful gimmicks, the original series would stick to a pretty rigid formula, one that instead of tiring fans somehow made them eager for more of the same.
-For diehard Jason fanatics, it didn’t matter that each instalment, barring the exceedingly gory, KNB EFX led Final Friday, had been committed to cutting room ignominy, or that Paramount had showed open disdain for a low-risk venture that they refused to relinquish for financial reasons ― any Jason, in any form was a bonus, particularly as the character approached an almost decade-long absence, the longest since we first heard his name whispered around the crackling campfires of Crystal Lake way back in 1980.
+For diehard Jason fanatics, it didn’t matter that each instalment, barring the exceedingly gory, KNB EFX led Final Friday, had been committed to cutting room ignominy, or that Paramount had showed open disdain for a low-risk venture that they refused to relinquish for financial reasons, any Jason, in any form was a bonus, particularly as the character approached an almost decade-long absence, the longest since we first heard his name whispered around the crackling campfires of Crystal Lake way back in 1980.

-Worse for Jason fans was the fact that the long-mooted Freddy vs Jason crossover was still toiling in development hell at the turn of the millennium ― the very reason why Jason X became a reality.
-It also didn’t help that New Line Cinema, now owned by the Turner Broadcasting System, were knee-deep in what would later become the Lord of the Rings trilogy, a $2.9 billion franchise that consumed them almost completely.
+Worse for Jason fans was the fact that the long-mooted Freddy vs Jason crossover was still toiling in development hell at the turn of the millennium ― the very reason Jason X became a reality.
+It also didn’t help that New Line Cinema, now owned by the Turner Broadcasting System, was knee-deep in what would later become the Lord of the Rings trilogy, a $2.9 billion franchise that consumed them almost completely.
 Producer Robert Shaye had certainly come a long way since the bargain-basement days of Underground U.S.A., which was both a blessing and a curse for Jason X commercially.
 It’s hard to care too much about a long-abandoned franchise when you have such a colossal and potentially game-changing property to contend with.

 When Paramount first pitched the idea of a money-spinning face-off prior to the release of 1988’s A Nightmare on Elm Street Part 4: The Dream Master and Friday the 13th Part VII: The New Blood, respectively, the Friday the 13th series was already slipping slowly into obsolescence, the dizzying box office highs of the slasher’s golden age waning and levelling off at approximately $14,000,000 per instalment.
 Such figures were still worthwhile for Paramount considering typical budgets for the series, but creatively they were low on ideas, and since they didn’t particularly care about the product, catching a ride on the Fred Krueger gravy train was an absolute no-brainer.

 Ultimately, the two companies couldn’t come to an agreement, egos relating to their prized assets conquering all.
 This was devastating news for Paramount but neither here nor there for New Line Cinema, an indie company which was growing at such a rate it was later dubbed ‘the house that Freddy built’.
-While Paramount’s latest instalment, an unlicensed Carrie crossover that pitted Jason against Lar Park Lincoln’s telekinetic angel of fury, Tina Shepard, floundered with the lowest returns for the series yet ($19,100,000), a figure that would continue to fall until series high Freddy vs Jason ($114,576,403), Renny Harlin’s pop culture splurge The Dream Master posted all time highs for the A Nightmare on Elm Street series, with a worldwide box office gross of $49,369,899.
+While Paramount’s latest instalment, an unlicensed Carrie crossover that pitted Jason against Lar Park Lincoln’s telekinetic angel of fury, Tina Shepard, floundered with the lowest returns for the series yet ($19,100,000), a figure that would continue to fall until series high Freddy vs Jason ($114,576,403), Renny Harlin’s pop culture splurge The Dream Master posted all-time highs for the A Nightmare on Elm Street series, with a worldwide box office gross of $49,369,899.
 A year later, the initially ambitious Friday the 13th Part VIII: Jason Takes Manhattan, a movie so hindered by budget that the entire first act was restricted to a long, laborious boat ride, was mostly filmed in Vancouver, Canada, scenes involving iconic New York landmarks scrapped entirely.
 Even the original promotional poster had to be altered at the last minute thanks to the threat of legal action from the New York City Counsel’s Board Of Tourism.
 For Jason’s Paramount run, the writing wasn’t just on the wall, it was in the post with a severed finger.

 Kids and their goddamn field trips.
 Let’s bring the psycho on board.
 Yeah, sure.
 I just know I’m gonna get blamed for this shit.Fat Lou